-All members must book their daycare, grooming and training sessions at least 24 hours in advance.
+All members must book their daycare, grooming and training sessions before 6 pm the day prior

 Members will be charged in full for ‘no shows’.

-Hours of operation are 7.30 to 6.00pm.
-Members will be charged late fees of $10 for the first 15 minutes and a further $10 every further 15 minutes to a maximum of $30,payable on arrival.
+Hours of operation are 7.15 to 6.00pm.
+Members will be charged late fees of $10 for the first 15 minutes and a further $10 every further 15 minutes

 All dogs must complete the evaluation process;

 Application form – to assess basic daycare eligibility;